experiments-cloud/eisej/README.md

 (`commit_message`) as extracted from the public GitHub API, subject to GitHub's terms of service. `author_id` was not anonymized, as it corresponds to usernames already public in public repositories.

-## License and citation

-[Pending: add repository license (e.g., MIT for code, CC-BY 4.0 for data, consistent with EISEJ's open data policy) and the paper's citation format once a DOI is assigned].